TahaNaqv/Aeroscraper-Solana/replit.md

 *   **Stablecoin (aUSD) Minting**: Supports the minting of its native stablecoin, aUSD.
 *   **Dynamic Collateral Management**: Mechanisms for adding and removing collateral.
 *   **Automated Liquidation System**: Ensures protocol solvency by liquidating undercollateralized positions.
-*   **Stability Pool with Snapshot-Based Distribution**: Implements Liquity's Product-Sum algorithm for fair and exploit-resistant reward distribution, using P factor for pool depletion and S factors for collateral gains.
+*   **Stability Pool with Snapshot-Based Distribution**: Implements Liquity's Product-Sum algorithm for fair and exploit-resistant reward distribution.
-*   **Fee Distribution Mechanism**: A dual-mode system that distributes fees to either the stability pool or 50/50 to specified fee addresses, with comprehensive security validation.
+*   **Fee Distribution Mechanism**: A dual-mode system that distributes fees to either the stability pool or 50/50 to specified fee addresses.
-*   **Oracle Integration**: Utilizes Pyth Network for real-time price feeds for all collateral assets.
+*   **Oracle Integration**: Utilizes Pyth Network for real-time price feeds for all collateral assets, with dynamic collateral discovery via CPI.
 *   **Cross-Program Communication (CPI)**: Extensive use of CPI for secure and atomic interactions between sub-programs.
 *   **SPL Token Integration**: Full support for Solana Program Library (SPL) tokens for collateral and stablecoin operations.
 *   **Sorted Troves**: Implemented as a doubly-linked list for efficient management of CDPs, supporting ICR-based positioning and auto-discovery of liquidatable troves.